Specification

 Dictionary Initialization

 For short messages, having a better initial dictionary can help improve compression ratios.
 The amount of improvement would be dependent on the type of data being compressed.
 Given that the contents of raw-binary data could be anything, we chose to focus on improving typical english text.
 In order to save device space, a whole dictionary is not saved to disk.
-Instead, we take 16 common characters " x000ei>to<ansnr/." and pseudo-randomly fill up the dictionary with these characters.
+Instead, we select 16 common characters appropriate for the literal bit width and pseudo-randomly fill up the dictionary.
 We use the XorShift32 pseudo-random number generator due to it's good randomness characteristics, and simple implementation.

-The chosen seed, 3758097560, was discovered experimentally to give typically good results.
+The chosen seed, 3758097560, was discovered experimentally to give typically good results for 7/8 bit data.

 All of this amounts to a few percent compression improvement for short messages.